Battle of Amritsar (1634): Battle

 The battle took place at Amritsar over two days.
 The day before the Mughals attacked, the Sikhs received information that they would be attacking and evacuated Lohgarh, a small mud fort on the outskirts of the city, except for a small garrison.
-On the first day, the Mughals overwhelmed the garrison at Lohgarh but did not get further.
-The Mughal force also attacked the house where Guru Hargobind had been staying but did not find anything because it had been evacuated earlier.

 The second day of the battle saw fierce fighting where Khalsa College, Amritsar is located now.
 Bhai Bhanno was killed in the fighting and Guru Hargobind took up command when he died.
 The battle ended when Mukhlis Khan's head was "cleft in twain" by a blow from Guru Hargobind.

 Aftermath

 This was the second conflict between the Mughals and Sikhs and legitimized the affirmation of Guru Hargobind's efforts to militarize his followers.
+First two battles of Sikh's were Battle of Rohilla (1621) against a Khatri resulting in Sikh victory and Battle of Sangrana (1628) against Mughals resulting in Sikh victory (first of many Sikh battle against Mughals), followed by the Battle of Amritsar (1634) against Mughals with another Sikh victory (second battle against Mughals).
+All these battles were fought by the Akal Sena founded by the Guru Hargobind.

 In addition, the Sikh victory destroyed the idea of Mughal invincibility and increased the Guru's support among peasants in Punjab.

+Bhatt Kirat and Balu (son of Baba Mula) were killed in this battle fighting on the Sikh side.